Contents

 Plan your visit

-The tower was almost abandoned: Construction of the Leaning Tower of Pisa began in 1173, but it was halted in 1178 due to funding issues.
+Construction of the Leaning Tower of Pisa began in 1173, but it was halted in 1178 due to funding issues.
 The tower remained incomplete for almost a century until work resumed in 1272.

-Galileo's gravity experiment: Uncover the legend of Galileo Galilei's famous experiment from the Leaning Tower.
+Uncover the legend of Galileo Galilei's famous experiment from the Leaning Tower.
 While unproven, the story goes that he supposedly dropped objects to test the acceleration due to gravity.

-Buy Tickets to Leaning Tower of Pisa
+Buy tickets to Leaning Tower of Pisa

 Leaning Tower of Pisa Tickets with Optional Monumental Complex

-Mobile Ticket
+Mobile ticket

-Flexible Duration
+Flexible duration

 More details